JoleneKearse/silent-auction/README.md

 1) Following the prompts, enter your name and bid for _whatever_ the prize is.
 2) As long as there is another person to bid, type `y` or `no` and pass the device onto the next person.
-3) When everyone has bid, so the winner!
+3) When everyone has bid, show the winner!

 Enjoy! 🍪